MrHaribo/mrharibo.github.io/quickreference/index.md

 ## Shared Model

 The main concept behind the composition of a MicroNet application is to use platform independent Shared Model to define datatypes for message transfers and persistence.
 This concept allows Microservices to use domain objects in a type-safe way neclecting shared game agnostic libraries between services.
 The developer can define template types which represent the game objects of the game and MicroNet automatically generates POJOS out of the model.
-This follows the define once use anywhere approach.
+This follows the define once, use anywhere approach.

 The shared model also features model contribution.
 Archetypes from the service catalog can define template types which they depend on.
 These required templates are then automatically contributed to the shared model when the service archetype is added.
 If you followed the getting started tutorial this process already happened multiple times since several model templaes have been added to the shared model already like `UserValues` for example.
 The image below shows the Model View for the Simple Example Game.
 With the Template Tree the Model View provides a way to edit the Shared Model in a convenient way.
 It is possible to add, remove, and edit templates.